Knyazhna/Financial_Analysis_Tools_using_Monte_Carlo_Simulation/README.md

 Part 2: A financial planner for retirement.
 This tool will forecast the performance of their retirement portfolio in 30 years.
 To do this, the tool will make an [Alpaca API](https://alpaca.markets/docs/) call via the [Alpaca SDK](https://github.com/alpacahq/alpaca-trade-api-python/) to get historical price data for use in [Monte Carlo simulations](https://www.rdocumentation.org/packages/decisionSupport/versions/1.110/topics/mcSimulation).

-We will use the information from the Monte Carlo simulation to answer questions about the portfolio.
+We will use the information from the Monte Carlo simulation to analyse and visualize the portfolio.

 ## Technologies
 Financial Planning with APIs and Simulations project leverages python 3.7 with the following packages: